 If energy efficiency numbers differ between Tessie and your Tesla

 Measuring true battery energy and energy expenditure isn't possible without using special lab equipment, so your Tesla (and Tessie) provide estimates.
 Because they are estimates, the numbers will differ.
-The in-car energy display uses a unique calculation will skew the number lower than the true amount.
+The in-vehicle energy display uses a unique calculation will skew the number lower than the true amount.
 Tessie uses a straightforward calculation, shown below.

 How Tessie calculates energy usage and energy efficiency

 Here's an example:

 If your battery is charged to 100% and has a 100 kWh capacity, and your battery goes from 100% to 75% after a drive, that means the drive used 25 kWh.